 The new year is fast approaching, and digital marketing keeps rapidly evolving.
 From influencer marketing and video marketing to marketing automation and responsive display ads, you’re trying out new channels, strategies, and tools.

-Below, Nessman shares some of the mistakes her team encountered — and offers tips on how you can avoid them in your own digital marketing programs in 2020.
+Below, Nessman shares some of the common digital marketing mistakes her team encountered — and offers tips on how you can avoid them in your own digital marketing programs in 2020.

 1. Website Isn’t Optimized for Search Engines

 Some marketers are wary of search engine optimization (doesn’t paid advertising offer much quicker results?).
 Others don’t understand Google and other engines’ algorithms (wait, keyword stuffing doesn’t work anymore?).
 And a few think it’s simply not worth investing in (isn’t SEO dead?).

 But optimizing your website for search engines is the best way to generate traffic, with about 20 times more traffic opportunity than pay-per-click on both mobile and desktop.
 When consumers want to learn more about a new business, product, or service, 62% of them turn to search engines first.

 If you want your business to be part of a user’s online research process, it needs to show up in search results for keywords related to the products or services you offer.

 “You’re missing entire swaths of your audience if you aren’t showing up properly in search results,” Nessman says.

 - Pick a primary keyword for each landing page, and focus on optimizing that page for that word.
 “But don’t oversaturate a page with too many keywords,” Nessman says.
 “The page will lose its importance and authority because search engines won’t have a clear idea of what the page is about.”

 - Place your primary keywords in your headline and subhead.
 These areas of content have greater weight to search engines.